jagannath-swarnkar/Todo-application/README.md

 # Todo-application(React & nodejs)
+This App has hosted on AWS server and you can get this app on http://react-todo.cf

 ### This is Backend of todo application in nodejs

 run command `npm install` to get all the packages <br/>